bazel-contrib/rules_jvm/README.md

 **Note**: The junit5 runner prevents `System.exit` being called using a `SecurityManager`, which means that one test can't prematurely cause an entire test run to finish unexpectedly.
+This security measure prohibits tests from setting their own `SecurityManager`.
+To override this, set the `bazel.junit5runner.allowSettingSecurityManager` system property.

 While the `SecurityManager` has been deprecated in recent Java releases, there's no replacement yet.
 JEP 411 has this as one of